-Kevin J. Donnellan is executive vice president and chief of staff for AARP.
+Kevin J. Donnellan is chief of staff for AARP.
 He provides the link between the CEO and AARP’s Executive and Leadership Teams, working to implement the enterprise strategy, solve problems and deal with sensitive issues before they are brought to the chief executive.

 Prior to becoming chief of staff, Kevin served eight years as AARP’s chief communications officer (CCO).
 Under his leadership, AARP has become a 21st-century media conglomerate, exploding the myth that Americans 50-plus are not wired into new communications channels.
 In 2011, 2012 and 2013, he was named to Influence 100—the world’s 100 most influential corporate communicators—by the Holmes Report.
 As chief of staff, Kevin continues to provide leadership and management for all internal communications, executive positioning and public outreach functions in the enterprise.